acdcjunior/acdcjunior.github.io/_posts/2014-12-08-xpath-2-3-version-selenium-webdriver-support.md

 <br>

 <sub>PS.: I do know those snippets are [coding by exception](http://en.wikipedia.org/wiki/Coding_by_exception).
-Trust me, though, other than making a table enumerating all `WebDriver`s XPath versions, there is no other way.</sub>
+Trust me, though, other than making a table enumerating all `WebDriver`s XPath versions, to this date, there is no other way of knowing it.</sub>